AlmeroSteyn/AlmeroSteyn.github.io/_pages/about.markdown

 help people build accessible websites in Angular.

-When not busy working on awesome projects at a great company in the Netherlands, called <a href="http://www.qdelft.nl" target="_blank">QDelft</a>, I can be found working on the Angular 2 Docs, writing articles for this blog, looking at great new technologies or spending my time on one of various other geeky pastimes.
+When not busy working on awesome projects at a great company in the Netherlands, called <a href="http://www.qdelft.nl" target="_blank">QDelft</a>, I can be found writing articles for this blog, looking at great new technologies or spending my time on one of various other geeky pastimes.
 </article>